English

 Create an MCP endpoint so clients such as Cursor and Claude Desktop can access your data directly:

-puppyone conn add mcp "My Endpoint"
+puppyone access add mcp "My Endpoint"

 Sandboxes